 Image via Bloomberg

 All of these experiences have one thing in common… they can only be found in brick-and-mortar.
-If only lavender mists/hand massages were offered in an eCommerce experience!
-With the incessant reminder from every industry blog between 2017-now that Brick and Mortar retail is dying along with technology constantly evolving and enhancing the shopping experience with every breath we take, it’s no wonder these retailers are doing everything they can to even the playing field.
+If only lavender mists were offered in an eCommerce experience!
+With the reminder from industry blogs between 2017-now that Brick and Mortar retail is dying along with technology constantly evolving and enhancing the shopping experience with every breath we take.
+It’s no wonder these retailers are doing everything they can to even the playing field.
 What is the one thing that brick and mortar retailers can offer consumers that cannot be consumed digitally?
 Experiences.
 (For now, at least.)
 With these smaller more meaningful experiences, retailers can have these experiences replicated across store locations.

 Robyn Novak, Vice President and Managing Creative Director of FRCH Nelson said, “Micro-experiences are in-store, physical experiences, not online or digital.
 They need to be authentic to the brand, something the brand can deliver in a store in a unique way.
 The micro-experience should also augment the core transaction of the store and be a revenue generator.
 It should be something that is scalable to numerous locations.” [i]